Records and Documentation

 - How to document unusual circumstances

-- Who needs access to the files
+- Who will need access to the files

 - Project due dates (financial and programmatic reports, protocol renewals, deliverables, etc.)